 Recall, the same Holy Spirit was important even throughout the ministry of Jesus.
 Remember at his baptism the Spirit descended upon Jesus and named him as he beloved son of the Father.
 At the beginning of his public ministry in Luke chapter 4, Jesus invoked the prophecy of Isa 61- “The Spirit of the Lord has been given to me.
 He has anointed me to bring Good news to the poor, and liberty to the captives….”
 It was this same Spirit of the Lord that raised Jesus from the dead, and enabled him ascends to the Father.

-Just as it was not easy for me when my mum would leave me home momentarily to get to the store for groceries or for any us to loose a dear one, the Bible Readings of today from Acts of the Apostles, Paul’s Letter to the Corinthian and the Gospel of John not only present us with the challenges that face the early Christian community after the Ascension of Jesus.
+Just as it was not easy for me when my mum would leave me home momentarily to get to the store for groceries or for any us to lose a dear one, the Bible Readings of today from Acts of the Apostles, Paul’s Letter to the Corinthian and the Gospel of John not only present us with the challenges that face the early Christian community after the Ascension of Jesus.

 St. Luke tells us in Acts of the Apostles how the persecuted and frightened and post-ascension church could not really teach the mission of Jesus to the understanding of everyone from different tribes and culture until they had received the Holy Spirit.
 Without the Holy Spirit the early church was filled with fear, wrangling, uncertainties and confusions.